lionell/monkey-in-java/README.md

 ## How to use

+Project developed using [Bazel](https://bazel.build/) build system.
+All examples below are going to use it.

-To run REPL just type `bazel run //java/monkey`
+To start REPL just type `bazel run //java/monkey`

 To run tests type `bazel test //javatests/monkey/...`

 ## Dependencies

+These are libraries used to build Monkey language.
+If you are using prebuilt JAR archieves, you don't need them to run Monkey program via interpreter or REPL.

 * [Guava](https://github.com/google/guava) (Google common library)
 * [JUnit4](http://junit.org/junit4/) (Popular testing library)